-Following the meditation, you’ll engage in visualisation activities.
-It’s common for these visualisations to be of reaching certain goals and desires.
+Following the meditation, you’ll engage in visualization activities.
+It’s common for these visualizations to be of reaching certain goals and desires.

 What better way to find your way into an alpha state of mind than by watching and responding to your brain waves in real-time?

-Wearables like the Muse S provide neurofeedback, giving you a chance to peer inside your brain more accurately, and to connect the inner experience you have with the data about which oscillations are present.
+These at-home neurofeedback training devices give you a chance to peer inside your brain more accurately, and to connect the inner experience you have with the data about which brainwave oscillations are present.

 7. Heartmath Inner Balance